StephenRoddy/stephenroddy.github.io/projects/human_cost/human_cost.md

 <base target="_blank">
-## The Human Cost: Sonification and Ireland's Economic Crash
+## The Human Cost: A Sonification of Ireland's Economic Crash

 ### Project Overview
-Sonification is the mapping of data to sound in order to communicate something about the original data source.

-This collection is built around sonified materials where data from the Irish financial crash of 2008 is mapped to sound in order to communicate information to the listener.
-The pieces are not sonifications in the pure sense but rather leverage the sonification technique for com compositional aims
+The Human Cost is a series of sonifications exploring the impact and fallout of Ireland's 2008 financial crash.
+Sonification is the use of sound to perceptualize data and convey information.
+These sonifications focus on socioeconomic data in order to better understand the human impact of the crash, through the expressive medium of sound.
+The data in question was provided by Ireland's Central Statistics Office and the world bank.

-These data-driven compositions are the result of empirical research undertaken during the completion of my PhD entitled 'Embodied Sonification'.
-Tracks 2, 3 and 4 feature in the PhD document while tracks 1 and 5 make use of techniques and materials developed i the course of my research.
+The majority of these pieces are the result of research undertaken during the completion of my PhD entitled 'Embodied Sonification'.
+Tracks 2, 3 and 4 feature in the PhD document while tracks 1 and 5 make use of techniques and materials developed in the course of that research.

-My pieces are intended to communicate to the listener with a listener through feeling.
-The are intended to make the listener feel the data as opposed to simply hear or see the data.
-Sound provides the perfect medium by which to achieve this.

 ###  Coldwater Pass